 One of the biggest causes of wasted energy in schools is the heating and hot water which are often poorly controlled.
 In schools with well-controlled systems, heating fuel consumption is typically 15-30% lower than other schools.
 Good control not only saves energy, but also maintains a consistently comfortable environment for building users, as well as keeping the boiler in better condition.
 Rather than a boiler running 24/7, in a well-controlled system the boiler or heater won't be on unless you need heating or hot water so it's worthwhile to make sure that your controls are set well.

-- How often are heating time settings reviewed at your school?
-Heating needs vary throughout the day so check that the system operating hours match the times when heating is required.
-Review time settings every month to check that they are correct.
-Many systems function inefficiently because someone made a short-term adjustment and then forgot about it.
+Set up a meeting with your caretaker and ask them about how often heating time settings are reviewed at your school.
+Heating needs vary throughout the day - your classrooms will need to be heated up in the morning but often by mid-morning, as rooms are filled with warm bodies, heating can be turned off or switched down.
+Time settings should be reviewed every month to check that they are correct.
+Many systems function poorly because someone made a short-term change to the settings and then forgot about it.

 - Normal teaching environment - 18°C

 - Circulation spaces (e.g. corridors) - 15°C

 - Areas with high levels of activity (e.g. sports halls) - 15°C